 My main research area concerns the relationship between educational attainment and health of U.S. adults.

-Recently, I discovered unexpected anomalies in the health gradient for two groups: recipients of the GED diploma and adults with some college but no degree.
-The first group is assumed to be equivalent to regular high school graduates and thus to have equivalent health; the second group is assumed to have better health than HS graduates as a function of their additional education.
-Instead, the recent findings showed that GED recipients had worse health and college dropouts no better health than high school graduates.
+A few years ago, I discovered unexpected anomalies in the health gradient for two groups: recipients of the GED diploma and adults with some college but no degree.
+The first group is assumed to be equivalent to regular high school graduates and thus to have equivalent health.
+The second group is assumed to have better health than HS graduates as a function of their additional education.
+However, the data I examined did not support these expectations.
+Instead, they showed that GED recipients had worse health and college dropouts no better health than high school graduates.

 MODELING BMI TRAJECTORIES